shtse8/SotiMath/README.md

-Here’s an updated version of your project description with the **Soti** prefix:

----

 # SotiNumber

 **SotiNumber** is a powerful PHP library for arbitrary precision mathematics.
 It provides a simple, optimal, and type-safe way to perform high-precision calculations, leveraging the BCMath extension and optionally the PECL Operator extension for enhanced performance.